DariusB12/ubb_master_CNIHPC/semester1/databases_in_cloud/courses/README.md

 ### Availability
 99.99% available => 0.01 won't be available the service => 0.01 * 356 => 3 days and some won't be available
 ### NoSQL
-BASE model - Basically available soft state and eventually consistency
+BASE model - Basically available soft state and eventually consistency (at some point all the nodes will contain all the information)
 * ooptimistic - based on versions - we receive a version
 ### Acid
 * pessimistic concurrency - we can have deadlocks -> resolve using logs